 2. Why a holding company?

 There can be so many reasons, but I will touch on two to give some examples.

 Don Simon is looking to get out of the business and two managers in the business, Dick and Jane, want to buy Simon Ltd. He plans that DonHoldco will sell the shares in Simon Ltd and the money for the sale will stay in DonHoldco.
 DonHoldco will use that money to invest in a few different projects.

 Awashwithdosh Ltd is a successful cleaning company and has €4 million in the bank.
 The bank is now charging them for holding this cash.
 The owner Joe wants to use the cash to buy some investment properties in the company.
-Joe sets-up a holding company Joeholdco Ltd. He also set-up another company Joeinvestco Ltd that he will use to buy a commercial unit in his local town.
+Joe sets up a holding company Joeholdco Ltd. He also sets up another company Joeinvestco Ltd that he will use to buy a commercial unit in his local town.
 Awashwithdosh Ltd pays a dividend of €1 million to Joeholdco Ltd. Joeholdco invests €1 million in Joeinvestco Ltd. This company now has funds to buy the unit.
 Joe now has 3 companies.
 Joeholdco Ltd sits on top of his trading company and his investment company.

 3. Tax Advantages

 Yes, there are a few.
-The main one is Capital Gains Tax as in the Holdco pays none.
+The main one is Capital Gains Tax as the Holdco pays none.
 This is on the sale of a trading company by a holding company.
-Pay none is right but the money stays in the corporate structure and doesn't come to you.
+Pay none is right but the money stays in the corporate structure and doesn’t come to you.
 There are a few conditions;

 - Holdco owns the shares in a Tradeco for 12 months in the last 24 months